 If you occasionally read my posts here or elsewhere, you probably know by now that a consistent and valuable customer experience, a focus on business value through customer value, integrated marketing and a multichannel approach with a strong dose of social, content and customer-centricity are my favorite themes.

 Actually, I don’t like the word customer-centric too much, I prefer the term ‘people-centric’.
-If you think about it, the word customer often makes us reduce the human reality to a strict commercial one that makes us blind and even leads to business mistakes, as I explain in another post.
+If you think about it, the word customer often makes us reduce the human reality to a strict commercial one that makes us blind and even leads to business mistakes.

 Marketing only leads to results and “conversion” (the definition of this word is often too narrow as well) when we look at people in their global and at the same time individual social and emotional richness.
 Conversion is the direct result of a thorough excellence in everything we do as a company, taking the needs, behavior and experience of people as a starting point.
 So it shouldn’t come as a surprise that integrated customer experience management (CEM) is rapidly gaining importance.

-One of the leading companies in terms of customer experience is Seren.
-At one of our Fusion Marketing Experience events, Seren’s Richard Sedley gave a beautiful presentation on these and related multichannel customer engagement issues.
+At one of our i-SCOOP Fusion Marketing Experience events (in 2010, yet still relevant), design and CEM expert Richard Sedley gave a beautiful presentation on these and related multichannel customer engagement issues.